serioja90/ztimer/README.md

 ```

 By default **Ztimer** will run at maximum 20 jobs concurrently, so that if you have 100 jobs to be
-executed at the same time, at maximum 20 of them will run at the same time.
-This is necessary in order to prevent uncontrolled threads spawn when many jobs have to be sent at the same time.
+executed at the same time, at most 20 of them will run concurrently.
+This is necessary in order to prevent uncontrolled threads spawn when many jobs have to be run at the same time.

-Anyway, you can change the concurrency by calling `Ztimer.concurrency = <concurrency>`, where `<concurrency>` is the maximum number of `Ztimer` workers allowed to run in parallel (ex: `Ztimer.concurrency = 50`).
+Anyway, you can change the concurrency level by calling `Ztimer.concurrency = <concurrency>`, where `<concurrency>` is the maximum number of `Ztimer` workers allowed to run in parallel (ex: `Ztimer.concurrency = 50`).

 If you're using custom **Ztimer** instance, you can specify the concurrency while creating the new instance: